bencheeorg/benchee/README.md

 # Benchee [![Hex Version](https://img.shields.io/hexpm/v/benchee.svg)](https://hex.pm/packages/benchee) [![docs](https://img.shields.io/badge/docs-hexpm-blue.svg)](https://hexdocs.pm/benchee/) [![Inline docs](http://inch-ci.org/github/PragTob/benchee.svg)](http://inch-ci.org/github/PragTob/benchee) [![Build Status](https://travis-ci.org/PragTob/benchee.svg?branch=travis)](https://travis-ci.org/PragTob/benchee)

-Library for easy and nice (micro) benchmarking.
+Library for easy and nice (micro) benchmarking in Elixir.
 It allows you to compare the performance of different pieces of code and functions at a glance.
 Benchee is also versatile and extensible, relying only on functions - no macros!

-Somewhat inspired by [benchmark-ips](https://github.com/evanphx/benchmark-ips) from the ruby world, but of course it is a more functional spin.
+Somewhat inspired by [benchmark-ips](https://github.com/evanphx/benchmark-ips) from the ruby world, but of course it is a more functional spin as it fully lives in the Elixir world.

 Provides you with the following statistical data: